-This letter immediately will allow you to begin marketing your device intended for fracture fixation of small bones and osteotomies.
-An FDA finding of substantial equivalence of your device to a legally marketed predicate device results in a classification for your device and permits your device to proceed to the market, but it does not mean that FDA approves your device.
+This letter immediately will allow you to begin marketing your device intended for small bone fracture and osteotomy fixation.
+An FDA finding of substantial equivalence of your device to a legally marketed predicate device results in a classification for your device and permits your device to proceed to the market, but it does not mean that FDA approves your device system.
 Therefore, you may not promote or in any way represent your device or its labeling as being approved by FDA.
 If you desire specific advice on the labeling for your device please contact the Division of Compliance Operations, Regulatory Guidance Branch (HFZ-323) at (301) 427-1116.
 Other general information on your responsibilities under the Act may be obtained from the Division of Small Manufacturers Assistance at their toll free number (800) 638-2041 or at (301) 443-6597.